vaterlaus/django_cassandra_backend/README.txt

 You also need to set the SUPPORTS_TRANSACTIONS setting to False, since Cassandra doesn't support transactions.
 You can set HOST and PORT to specify the host and port where the Cassandra daemon process is running.
 If these aren't specified then the backend uses default values of 'localhost' and 9160.
-In theory you can also set USER and PASSWORD if you're using authentication with Cassandra, but this hasn't been tested yet, so it may not work.
-You can also set a couple of optional Cassandra-specific settings in the database settings.
+You can also set USER and PASSWORD if you're using authentication with Cassandra.
+You can also set a few optional Cassandra-specific settings in the database settings.
 Set the CASSANDRA_REPLICATION_FACTOR and CASSANDRA_STRATEGY_CLASS settings to be the replication factor and strategy class value you want to use when the backend creates the keyspace during syncdb.
 The default values for these settings are 1 and "org.apache.cassandra.locator.SimpleStrategy".
+You can also define CASSANDRA_READ_CONSISTENCY_LEVEL and CASSANDRA_WRITE_CONSISTENCY_LEVEL to be the values you want to use for the consistency level for read and write operations.
+If you want to use different consistency level values for different operations or different column families then it should work to use the Django multiple database support to define different database settings with different consistency levels and use the appropriate one, but I haven't tested this to verify that it works.

 Configure Cassandra as described in the Cassandra documentation.
 If want to be able to do range queries over primary keys then you need to set the